mohamed-zein/deeplearning.ai-ml-specialization/Course-03-Unsupervised Learning, Recommenders, Reinforcement Learning/week-01/README.md

 * K-means is a clustering algorithm.
 * Initially K-means starts by taking a random guess at where might be the centers of the two clusters that you might ask it to find.
     > **Centriods**: the centers of the cluster are called cluster _Centroids_.
-* After it has made an initial guess at where at where the cluster centroid is, it will go through all of data points.
+* After it has made an initial guess at where the cluster centroid is, it will go through all of data points.
     * And for each of them it will check which centroid is closer to this data point.
     * And it will assign each of these points to whichever of the cluster centroids It is closer to.
     * It will move each centroid to whatever is the average location of the data points associated with it.